Ashishsonavane/buttercms-android/README.md

 val client = ButterCMS("your_api_key")
 ``

-Then you need to change models to reflect you configuration of pages, collections and posts.
+Then you need to change models to reflect you configuration of pages and collections.
 You can find existing ones in folder Model.